 - If that's not working it's on to apple cider vinegar.
 Taping a small ACV soaked piece of cotton to the bump overnight.
 This will turn the bump white, then purple, then black and eventually fall off like a scab (eww) in a few days.

-- Next up a trip to the dermatologist for a shot of cortisone (i recommend this a lot to my actor or model clients as they need a quick fix before they get in front of the camera).
+- If the infection persists, take a trip to the dermatologist for a shot of cortisone (I recommend this a lot to my actor or model clients as they need a quick fix before they get in front of the camera).

 - The last option is to simply remove the jewelry knowing we tried everything possible and your body said NOPE," Colby Smith says.